Efficient total face coloring of planar and toroidal maps: Maps and tilings

-In the following sections, a few cases of SETCCs in planar and toroidal 2-cell complexes are constructed.
+In the following sections, SETFCs on planar and toroidal maps are constructed.
 They arise from Euclidean tilings by convex regular polygons, namely the regular (square, triangular and hexagonal) and Archimedean uniform (or semiregular) tilings \cite{Branko}.
-From both the square and triangular tilings, seven of the eight Archimedean uniform tilings of $\mathbb{R}^2$ are shown to contain SETCCs by means of edge removals from the square and triangular tilings, using Cundy-Rollet notation \cite{Cundy}, as well as the rhombille tiling \cite{Grun}.
+It is shown below that seven of the eight Archimedean uniform tilings of $\mathbb{R}^2$ admit SETFCs and ETFCs by means of edge removals from the square and triangular tilings, using Cundy-Rollet notation \cite{Cundy}, as well as the rhombille tiling \cite{Grun} notation.